AtvouzX/Job-Finder/README.md

 - If the frontend cannot reach the backend, check `VITE_API_BASE_URL` and that the backend is running.
 - If builds fail, ensure Node and pnpm are up-to-date and run `pnpm i` again.

----

-If you want a more detailed README (including architecture diagrams, a more explicit backend schema, or CI/CD instructions), tell me what format and I’ll expand it.